cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 Open the folder in Visual Studio Code or any Text Editor Navigate to the terraform folder

-Do some modifications to the `terraform.tf` file such as changing the bucket name (make sure you have created the manually on AWS Cloud).
+Do some modifications to the `terraform.tf` file such as changing the bucket name (make sure you have created the bucket manually on AWS console).

 [image]